vert-x3/vertx-web-site/src/site/blog/posts/centralized-logging-using-elk.md

 * Log output to file.
 Filebeat ships log data read from log files, hence it is important to configure Vert.x log output files.

 ## App logging configuration
-Vert.x uses JUL logging as default, however, it also provides the means to [configure({{ site_url }}docs/vertx-core/java/#_logging) Log4j or SLF4J as the logging framework.
+Vert.x uses JUL logging as default, however, it also provides the means to [configure]({{ site_url }}docs/vertx-core/java/#_logging) Log4j or SLF4J as the logging framework.
 Let's take a look at a Log4j sample configuration.

 ### Log4j2 Logging
 In order to enable Log4j, we take advantage of SLF4j's ability to attach different logging frameworks at runtime.
 For this reason, we declare Log4j's binaries as dependencies in our Maven POM file together with the SLF4J API.